MUST-Deep-Learning/KnowIt/default_archs/arch_how_to.md

         - **input_dim** (tuple) = The expected input dimensions of the model (t, c).
 Where t is the number of time steps (delays) and c is the number of input components.
         - **output_dim** (tuple) = The expected output dimensions of the model (t, c).
 Where t is the number of time steps (delays) and c is the number of output components.
     - All other arguments are optional and default values must be provided.
-    -   The class must also have a forward function that recieved one argument (the input tensor).
+    -   The class must also have a forward function that receives a `batch` dictionary, as argument, with the following contents:
+    -
+      - `x` - The input tensor for the batch.
+      - `y` - The target tensor for the batch.
+Can (and should) be ignored.
+      - `s_id` - The indices corresponding to the prediction points in the batch.
+This is the there position in the selection matrix.
+      - `ist_idx` - The IST indices of the prediction points in the batch.
+This can be used to facilitate statefulness if desired.

 Note that the architecture will have the same name as the script being imported.